Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Bedok

-My summary of Bedok is this: HDBs, condos, and a mall.
+My initial summary of the area immediately surrounding the Bedok station was this: HDBs, condos, and a mall.

 View of Bedok Mall with its pink and white signage surrounded by greenery and modern high-rise residential buildings under a blue sky near Bedok MRT station in Singapore.

-We did not find much to see here, though we did investigate the ill-named “play corridor.”
-This sounded promising, but we couldn’t find anything to play with (the wind towers featured in this tiny park have lost their sails) — and the “corridor” is 4 kilometers long, so if you really want to play, you have to be willing to walk a lot.
+We did not find much to see on our wander around the station, though we did investigate the ill-named “play corridor.”
+This sounded promising, but we couldn’t find anything to play with (the wind towers featured in this tiny park have lost their sails) — and the “corridor” is four kilometers long, so if you really want to play, you have to be willing to walk a lot.

 Colorful "Play Corridor" sign nestled among trees and greenery with HDB apartment blocks in the background, part of a recreational space near Bedok MRT station in Singapore.